-Emmy Award-winning actor Sterling K. Brown stars as Randall Pearson on NBC's critically acclaimed drama series "This Is Us."
+Sterling K. Brown stars as Randall Pearson in NBC's Emmy- and Golden Globe-nominated drama series "This Is Us."

-Brown has received additional Emmy nominations for his role on "This Is Us," as well as his guest-starring comedy role on "Brooklyn Nine-Nine."
-In 2016, Brown portrayed prosecutor Christopher Darden in FX's highly rated award-winning television event series "The People v.
-O.J.
+In 2016, Brown portrayed prosecutor Christopher Darden in FX's highly rated award-winning television event series "The People V. O.J.
 Simpson: American Crime Story."
-He won an Emmy Award and a Critics Choice Award for the role and was nominated for a Golden Globe, SAG Award and NAACP Image Award.
+He won an Emmy Award and Critics' Choice Award for the role and was nominated for a Golden Globe, SAG Award and NAACP Image Award.

 Brown graduated with a bachelor's degree in drama from Stanford University before receiving his master's degree in fine arts from NYU's Tisch School of the Arts.
 He currently resides in Los Angeles with his wife and two children.